Special Tiara lands Queen Mother as Douvan’s run ends

 Fehily, who won the Champion Hurdle on Tuesday, said: “Unbelievable.
 He’s such a great ride, he’s everything a two-mile chaser should be.
 He’s a very good horse.

-“I didn’t think [beat Douvan], but I thought I had a great chance of being second.
+“I didn’t think we’d beat Douvan, but I thought I had a great chance of being second.
 I got over the last and was surprised something hadn’t come to me, but I knew he wasn’t stopping.

 “He has one way of running and that’s flat to the mat and jump – I just let him get on with it.